LouisLozneanu/Python_Data_Project/README.md

+# Overview
+Welcome to my analysis of the job market for Data Analysts in the United States.
+This project dives deep into top-paying and in-demand skills to find optimal job opportunities for data analysts.

+The dats used in the project was sourced from Luke Barrouse's Python Course, which contained information about job titles, salaries, locations, and essential skills.
+Python was used for this project to explore the data and answer the following questions.

+# The Questions
+- What are the most demanded skills for the top 3 most popular data roles in the United States?
+- How are in-demand skills trending for Data Analysts?
+- How well do jobs and skills pay for Data Analysts?
+- What are the most optimal skills for a data analyst to learn?

+# Tools I Used
+For my analysis of the Data Analyst job market, I harnessed the following tools:

+- Python: Used for data cleaning, analysis, and visualization.
+More specifically, I used the Pandas library to analyze the data, the Matplotlib library to visualize the data, and the Seaborn library to create more advanced visualizations.
+- Jupyter Notebooks: Used to run Python scripts and include notes within my analysis.
+- Visual Studio Code: The environment I used to write and execute my code.

 # The Analysis
 ## 1. What are the most demanded skills for the top 3 most popular data roles in the United States?